 The various items you can edit in LightWave all fall into one of four categories: Objects (including dynamics), Lights, Cameras, and Bones (which are contained within objects; choose the object first, then switch to Bone edit mode).
 You can only select one type of item to edit at a time; you cannot, for example, select a camera and an object together.

-There are several ways to designate which type of item you wish to work with.
+There are several ways to designate which type of item with which you wish to work.
 You might simply click an item in a viewport to select it; the Current Item and Edit Mode will update accordingly.
 Or you can choose an Edit Mode button directly (13), then select the desired entry in the Current Item dropdown menu.

 12. Item Picker